barsoom/devbook/README.md

 But we don't always pair program, as the flow and speed of the lone developer is hard to beat.

-Sometimes we use "distributed pair programming" where two or more developers work on different parts of the same task, so they can consult each other without any major context switching.
+Sometimes we do "distributed pair programming" where two or more developers work on different parts of the same task, so they can consult each other without any major context switching.